TouchSky-Lab/Awesome-Lifelong-Continual-Learning/README.md

 # Longlife learning
 - Continuous Coordination As a Realistic Scenario for Lifelong Learning (ICML, 2021)

+# Knowledge Distillation and Incremental Learning
+- Learning without forgetting
+- End-to-end incremental learning.
+In Proceedings of the European Conference on Computer Vision (ECCV
+- Lifelong learning via progressive distillation and retrospection.
+In Proceedings of the European Conference on Computer Vision (ECCV),
+- Overcoming catastrophic forgetting with unlabeled data in the wild.
+- Large scale incremental learning CVPR
+- The effectiveness of memory replay in large scale continual learning.
+- Learning a unified classifier incrementally via rebalancing.

 # Longlife Learning for CV
 - RECALL: Replay-based Continual Learning in Semantic Segmentation (ICCV, 2021)
 - Few-Shot and Continual Learning with Attentive Independent Mechanisms (ICCV, 2021)